VVUQ · Module 5 of 10

 uval = √(unum2 + uinput2 + uD2).

-5. How is the test made stronger?
+5. How is the comparison made more discriminating?

 By reducing uval through a finer mesh, better inputs, or better measurements.